hugeandbulk/rumor/Erdős–Rényi-model/readme.md

 What does clustering coefficient tell us?

 The clustering coefficient represents the abundance of connected triangles in a network (Watts and Strogatz, 1998).

+What is a good erdos number?

+As of 2022, all Fields Medalists have a finite Erdős number, with values that range between 2 and 6, and a median of 3.
+In contrast, the median Erdős number across all mathematicians (with a finite Erdős number) is 5, with an extreme value of 13.